plantanapp/documentation/docs/Actions/send-email.md

 {
     "Title": "Execute Actions",
     "ActionType": "ExecuteActions",
-    "Description": "Sending an email with Load User from SQL action help", "Condition": null,
+    "Description": "Send email to all users loaded into the context",

+    "Condition": null,
     "Parameters": {
         "ActionList": [